bluecatlabs/gateway-workflows/Community/tanium_importer/README.md

   + This icon ![screenshot](img/data_delete.gif "data_delete") represents the state **Reclaimable**.
 When a client of this state is imported, it will reclaim the IP address in BlueCat Address Manager.

 - Last Discovered
-Timestamp of the last time Mist discovered the client.
+Timestamp of the last time Tanium discovered the client.
 Tanium Dashboard will only retain this information up to 30 days.
 If a clients last discovered time is over 30 days plus the clients IP address is registered in BlueCat Address Manager, then the state of the client will appear as **Reclaimable** in the list.
 **IMPORTANT:**
 Before reclaiming an IP address, please bear in mind that there is a good possibility that the last discovered time has expired (gone over 30 days) but the IP address is actually still assigned and thus should not be reclaimed.